Isaac-Tesla/introduction/aws/001_cli_setup/readme.md

 ./init_aws.sh
 ```

-2. Setup an IAM group / user with s3 access (requires admin privileges).

-3. Configure by running the command:
+2. Configure by running the command:

 ```
 aws configure